jeet-patel313/Port-Scanner/README.md

 * **Jeet Patel**

 ## Further Information
-* This port scanner works best while scanning internal networks
+* This port scanner works best while scanning internal networks.
-* New Suggestions or Problem encountered from the users are welcome!
+* We welcome new suggestions or problems encountered by the users.